Clarity Money App Review (2019)

 After those basics comes a selection of other widget-type blocks that may vary from user to user.
 In my case I currently have a reminder of my credit card bill’s due date, a graphic totaling my income so far this month, and a graph representing how much I’ve spent compared to what I’m expected to earn for the month.
 As a note, to obtain this data, the app will first ask you how much you make per month.

+As I teased in my intro, Clarity Money is less of a budget app to me and more of a financial hub.
+Case in point: the “Anything You’d Like to Cancel?” widget.
+Clarity Money create a savings account screenshot.
 From this part of your feed you can select from some of your active subscriptions and potentially cancel them right from the app.
-Now, I will warn that I have yet to actually complete a cancellation through the app since I’m currently happy with my services, so I can’t speak to the entire process.
+Now, I will warn you that I have yet to actually complete a cancellation through the app since I’m currently happy with my services, so I can’t speak to the entire process.
 However it seems that, for subscriptions like Spotify and Netflix, you can fill out a form in Clarity Money to cancel the service you select.
-For other services like my Geico auto insurance, tapping “cancel” will just display a phone number you can call the business directly.
+For other services like my Geico auto insurance, tapping “cancel” will just display a phone number or e-mail address where you can contact the business directly.

 In terms of what I don’t like about Clarity Money or think it could be better, I do have a few thoughts.
 While some widgets such as the Acorns integration can be deleted if they don’t apply, the majority of the blocks are there to stay.
-Furthermore, from what I can tell, there’s no way for users to customize their feeds and move certain blocks higher of lower.
+Furthermore, from what I can tell, there’s no way for users to customize their feeds and move certain blocks higher or lower.
 That said I don’t have any specific gripes about how Clarity Money’s default feed is arranged, but the ability to customize is always appreciated.
 Speaking of customization, such a feature is also missing when it comes to transaction labels.
 Although you can select from a set of spending categories, there’s no way to add your own.